PatrickHaas/hexagonal-ddd-in-action/README.md

 (work in progress)

 A little sample project to illustrate how ddd building blocks can be used to encapsulate your domain logic and parallel satisfy the rules of a hexagonal architecture.
 I tried reaching this goal by putting all code depending on a framework like spring in the infrastructure packages.

-## employees

-## schedule
+# bounded contexts

+Each bounded context gets its own package, but it could also be a completely different application / deployment unit - that's the point of a bounded context really.
+For simplicity we're doing it in packages and ensure the architectural rules via [ArchUnit](https://www.archunit.org/).